Change your clocks, check your batteries as Daylight Saving Time ends

 Prince Edward County Fire and Rescue reminds this is also a good time to replace smoke detector batteries, test and check CO detectors – and check manufacture dates on them as most need replacing at five or 10 years.

 A private members bill called “The Time Amendment Act” was passed in October 2020 to have Ontario on permanent daylight time – giving an extra hour of daylight at the end of the day.
 However, The Time Amendment Act is conditional upon both New York state and Quebec – also making the change.
-Some are concerned dawn would not break until nearly 9 a.m. in December and January.
+They have not with some expressing concern that dawn would not break until nearly 9 a.m. in December and January.

 Filed Under: Featured Articles